 thyme, winter savory.

 Herbs are the leafy parts of some plants that are used for seasoning recipes or medicinal purposes.
 There are many different kinds of herbs.
 An herb can spice up a dish or be used for healing.
-There are benefits in growing and using herbs.
+There are benefits to growing and using herbs.
 Herbs are easy to grow and they add color to your garden.
 They require little space and can be grown indoors and outdoors.
 Fresh herbs are healthy to eat and have more flavor than dried herbs from the store.

-This Herb is a part of the mint family and is also called Ocimum basilicum.
+This herb is a part of the mint family and is also called Ocimum basilicum.
 Basil comes from a seed and can grow indoors under fluorescent light or outdoors.
 This herb flourishes best outdoors.
 The plant will do best indoors if it is on a south-facing windowsill.
 Do not place in a drafty area.
 A basil plant should be in an area with a lot of sunlight.

 It is important to pinch off any dead leaves and stems that appear on the plant.
 Removing leaves off basil will help promote more growth.
 The plant basil 9 to 12 inches apart.
 Basil usually grows 12 to 18 inches high.
 It normally takes 5-10 days for seed germination.
-Basil needs rich, well-drained soil be best nourished.
+Basil needs rich, well-drained soil to be best nourished.
 Water basil with care and develop a watering schedule.
 Basil will die if it has too much water.
-Basil should be placed outside in full sun.
+Basil should be placed outside in the full sun.
 Bees, butterflies, and birds are attracted to basil plants because of their aromatic smell.